tattn/LocalLLMClient/README.md

 ### Tool Calling

-LocalLLMClient supports tool calling for structured outputs and integrations with external systems.
+LocalLLMClient supports tool calling for integrations with external systems.

 > [!IMPORTANT]
 > Tool calling is only available with models that support this feature.
 Each backend has different model compatibility.